-The thought of making a gingerbread house can be daunting, but it doesn't have to be.
-There's a few tips you can employ that will ensure you have a successful endeavor:
+Making a gingerbread house can be daunting to some of you, but it doesn't have to be so.
+There are a few tips and tricks you can employ that will ensure you have a successful endeavor:

-- Precision: Make sure your pattern is accurate, and that when you bake each piece, you trim it back down to size when you bring it out of the oven because the baking process will inevitably cause some expansion.
-The easiest way to minimize that is to add more flower to your dough.
+- Precision: Make sure your pattern is accurate and that when you bake each piece, you trim it back down to size when you bring it out of the oven.
+Why is trimming necessary?
+Because the baking process will inevitably cause some expansion.
+The easiest way to minimize that is to add more flour to your dough.

-- Trimming the gingerbread pieces as soon as they come out of the oven while they're still soft will be easier than after they've cooled.
-If they've already cooled, be sure to use a serrated knife and a sawing action to avoid accidental breakage.
-Don't attempt to remove any of the freshly baked pieces until they've completely cooled.
+- Trimming the gingerbread pieces as soon as they come out of the oven while still soft will be easier than after they've cooled.
+If they've already cooled, use a serrated knife and a sawing motion to avoid accidental breakage.
+Don't attempt to remove any freshly baked pieces until they've completely cooled.

-- When creating your cutouts (before baking), it can be easier to roll out the dough on the cookie sheet your planning to bake them on, and removing the trimmings rather than rolling it out on another surface and attempting to transfer them to the cookie sheet.
-My favorite tool is a silicon baking mat.
+- When creating your cutouts (before baking), it can be easier to roll out the dough on the cookie sheet you plan to bake and remove the trimmings rather than rolling it out on another surface and attempting to transfer them to the cookie sheet.
+My favorite tool is a silicone baking mat.
 I can roll out the dough on it, make my cuts, remove the trimmings, and then pick the whole thing up and place it on the cookie sheet.
 You can probably achieve the same effect with wax paper.

-- Do not use regular pre-prepared icing to decorate your gingerbread house.
+- Do not use regular, pre-prepared icing to decorate your gingerbread house.
 The bread can absorb the moisture from the icing and become unstable.
 Instead, opt for a more solid royal icing that dries quickly.
-It's easy to make and I'll give you a recipe below for you who don't have a royal icing recipe.
+It's easy to make, and I'll give you a recipe below for you who don't have a royal icing recipe.

 - 3 rolls of pre-made sugar cookie dough